Budgeting and Spending Money

 Here are some helpful budget tips to get you started:

 - Determine costs of daily expenses in the host currency.

 - Make weekly and daily budgets and stick to them.
 Adjust up or down in light of initial experience upon arrival.

 - Quickly learn the value of the local money in relation to the U.S. dollar.

-- Be alert to discounts and use student discounts with your student ID or Gull Card.
+- Be alert to discounts and use student discounts with your student ID.
 There is also an International Student ID Card (ISIC) offered by STA Travel that provides discounts on restaurants, museums, travel, etc.

 - Take advantage of less expensive alternatives whenever possible.
 Cook meals (especially breakfast) and use student cafeterias, saving restaurants for special occasions.

 - Plan entertainment and recreation around the availability of free, inexpensive and discounted events — on campus, or in the surrounding community.

 - Shop in street markets or major chain supermarkets, which are less expensive than convenience stores.